 The Negroni was stirred to life in the early 20th century, but it wasn’t until the early 21st century that seemingly every bartender with a mixing glass and bar spoon began to create their own version of the classic cocktail.
-With its holy trinity of ingredients—gin, sweet vermouth, Campari—it has become the Mr. Potato Head of drinks.
-Creative barkeeps simply mix and match the spirit, vermouth (or other aromatized wine or aperitif) and bitter liqueur to create something fun and original that still checks all the right boxes.
+With its holy trinity of ingredients—gin, sweet vermouth, Campari—the Negroni has become the Mr. Potato Head of drinks.
+Creative barkeeps mix and match the spirit, vermouth (or other aromatized wine or aperitif) and bitter liqueur to create a fun and original drink that still checks all the right boxes.

 The Rosemary Mezcal Negroni is a decent leap from the classic gin-based cocktail, but it still hits the notes you’re looking for in a good Negroni: It’s potent, refreshingly bitter and well-balanced.
 Dial up its herbal character and smoke even more with a flamed rosemary garnish, which is optional but highly recommended.

 Click Play to See This Rosemary Mezcal Negroni Come Together

 - 1 ounce sweet vermouth

 - 1 ounce rosemary-infused Campari*

 - Garnish: rosemary sprig

 Add the mezcal, sweet vermouth and rosemary-infused Campari into a mixing glass with ice and stir until well-chilled.

 Strain into a rocks glass over fresh ice.

 Express oil from a grapefruit peel over the surface of the drink and discard.